Don Gullett @ baseball-reference.com

 The multiverse did not punish Don Gullett because he was bad.
 It punished him because it could.
 What follows are the most egregious examples.

-Holtzman won.
-Gullett lost.
+But Holtzman won, and Gullett lost.

 Gullett: 8 innings, 1 earned run, 4 strikeouts.
 ERA: 1.12.